RaiderAerospaceSociety25-26/.github/profile/README.md

 # Raider Aerospace Society 25-26 🚀

 Welcome to the official GitHub organization for the **Raider Aerospace Society** at Texas Tech University (2025–2026 team).
-We design, build, and test rocketry systems for the **Spaceport America Cup (IREC)** in the 10k SRAD category.
+We design, build, and test rocketry systems for the **IREC Competition** in the 10k SRAD category.

 ---